The Best Tactical Dog Harness

 There may be a bit of a period to get used to it, but chalk that up to unfamiliarity, not discomfort.

-Most likely, after a short period of time it’ll be like they forgot they’re even wearing it.
-And when they aren’t wearing it, and you take it out and they see it, they’ll be excited to put it back on.
+Most likely, after a short period of time, it’ll be like they forgot they’re even wearing it.
+And when they aren’t wearing it and take it out, and they see it, they’ll be excited to put it back on.

 How safe is it?

-Just about every harness you see will makes a point of mentioning that it is “escape proof”, which, in reality, they pretty much are.
+Just about every harness you see will make a point of mentioning that it is “escape proof”, which, in reality, they pretty much are.

 Another aspect of many tactical dog harnesses is what you’ll see as “MOLLE”.

 MOLLE is an acronym that stands for Modular Lightweight Load-carrying Equipment.
 As a Marine, I’m familiar with the military’s need for acronyms, so this one didn’t surprise me a bit.
 But, within that acronym is a good explanation of what it is.

 Basically, it’s velcro everywhere so that you can attach any number of items from personalization patches to detachable pouches for snacks to water bottles.
 Your imagination is the only limit.